vishandi/tp/docs/UserGuide.md

 Example:
 * `deleteEvent 3 3`

-### Viewing a person’s schedule: `viewSchedule`
-Shows the schedule of a specified person.

-Format: `viewSchedule INDEX`
-* Shows the schedule of a specific person at INDEX
-* The index refers to the index number shown in the displayed person list.
-* The index must be positive.
-Eg. 1, 2, 3…

-Example:
-* `viewSchedule 5`

-### Get friends who are free: `freeSchedule`
+### Getting persons who are free: `freeSchedule` <a name="free schedule"></a>
-Retrieves information of friends who are free at the specified time or date.
+Retrieves information of persons who are free at the specified time or date.
 Contacts without a schedule will not be considered when retrieving information.

 Format: `freeSchedule ti/TIME [da/ DATE]`
-* Shows the friends who are free at the time specified today
+* Shows the persons who are free at the time specified today
-* Shows the friends who are free at the time on the date specified
+* Shows the persons who are free at the time on the date specified
 * Contacts with a schedule are filtered out of the list
 * TIME is the time at which the user want to find out if the person is free
 * TIME should be specified in 24h format